UltraOS/uACPI/README.md

 ## Developing and contributing

-Most of development work is fully doable in userland using the test runner.
+Most development work is fully doable in userland using the test runner.

 ### Setting up an IDE: